 Crack climbing is not the Kataki's main forte, though the shoes perform fairly well for occasional jamming.

-The generous width of the shoe makes the Kataki a more comfortable crack shoe than the narrower La Sportiva Solution or Mad Rock Lotus.
-The most comfortable shoe we tested for crack climbing was the Anasazi LV which have ample padding and no laces.
-This makes them comfortable in cracks and more durable than a lace-up shoe.
+The generous width of the shoe makes the Kataki a fairly comfortable crack shoe.
 In general, the Kataki is not our go-to choice for crack climbing, mostly because they are lace-up and a bit too downturned.

 For steep climbing and precise footwork, we love the Kataki.

 They are narrow enough at the toe to fit well into pockets and downturned enough to toe in well to small pockets on overhanging walls.
-They are not as downturned as the La Sportiva Solution but perform nearly as well on steep terrain.
-The Mad Rock Lotus is also a good shoe for pockets because of their shape and aggressive toe box.
+They perform almost as well as a more downturned option on steep terrain.

 These flashy new kicks from La Sportiva are edging masters.